Life's a Zoo

-Life's a Zoo is a Canadian stop motion sitcom created by Adam Shaheen and Andrew Horne.
+Life's a Zoo is a Canadian adult-oriented stop motion-animated sitcom created by Adam Shaheen and Andrew Horne.
 It is directed by Alexander Gorelick.
-A co-production of Cuppa Coffee Studios and Teletoon, "Life's a Zoo.tv" was named Best Animated Program or Series at the 24th Annual Gemini Awards.
-It premiered on September 1, 2008, on Teletoon's late night programming block, Teletoon at Night.
-It premiered on Smosh's Cartoon YouTube channel, Shut Up!
+A co-production between Cuppa Coffee Studios and Teletoon Canada Inc., "Life's a Zoo.tv" was named Best Animated Program or Series at the 24th Annual Gemini Awards.
+It premiered on September 1, 2008, on Teletoon's late night programming block, Teletoon Detour (now the Canadian version of Adult Swim).
+It premiered on Smosh's cartoon-themed YouTube channel, Shut Up!
 Cartoons on June 23, 2013.